bynect/pytmi/docs/README.md

 * `TmiClient` respond to server ping only when constantly reading messages.
 Consider using a scheduler or `asyncio.Task`s for the moment.

+* Initial connection to Twitch server is a little bit slow now.

 ## Changelog

 ### v0.2.0